Has Bali lost its magic?

 I found a few good restaurants in Bali – from the most traditional Balinese and Indonesian cuisine, to other international cuisine, I could have a different meal every day (that is, as soon as the trip was over and I could actually make my own orders!).

-I saw some gorgeous resorts and hotels where I managed to relax and unwind for a real steal.
+I saw some gorgeous resorts and hotels in Bali where I managed to relax and unwind for a real steal.

 And, when I looked around, asked and haggled, the prices were really convenient and it was a real budget destination where it was easy to splurge without breaking the bank.